-The American Society of Safety Engineers
+The American Society of Safety Professionals

 We applaud IOSH for undertaking this very important campaign to advance awareness of occupational cancers – an affliction that takes the lives of too many who went to work so that they and their families may live.